Welcome, DO Class of 2030!

 Upcoming changes to the federal student lending and loan framework

 Changes are coming to the national student loan system next year.
 These changes are part of a new law called the One Big Beautiful Bill Act (OBBBA).
 They may affect how financial aid is offered to students.
-All of this information is subject to change or delays, as final rules have not been published.
-This is not intended to be an exhaustive list of all the proposed changes, but instead a high-level summary of a few significant proposed changes.
+Final rules have been published.
+This is not intended to be an exhaustive list of all the proposed changes, but instead a high-level summary of a few significant changes.

 What this means for incoming first-year medical students